There’s some mighty things to do in Buncrana in Donegal.

 The meandering walk through the Glenevin Waterfall Park is lovely too, with lots of scenic spots along the way.

-11. Grab a coffee at Banba Cafe and explore Malin Head
+6. Grab a coffee at Banba Cafe and explore Malin Head (40-minute drive)

 Just a 40-minute drive from Buncrana, Malin Head is Ireland’s most northernly point – straight away a pretty cool thing to say you’ve done!